Neural canonical transformations for vibrational spectra of molecules: Applications

 At the beginning of this example, our attention was dedicated to the optimization of the ground state wavefunction utilizing RNVP networks of various sizes.
 We specified the number of states as $M=1$, explicitly indicating our objective to exclusively explore the ground state.
 The numerical results in the energy unit of wavenumbers ($\text{cm}^{-1}$) are presented in the TABLE \ref{Tab:CH3CNgroundstate}, and juxtaposed with findings from alternative numerical approaches~\cite{leclerc2014calculating,thomas2015using}.
 For the purpose of our sampling was confined to the ground state, we chose a sufficiently large training batch size of $65536$.
-After training, we increased the batch size to $524288$ for energy measurement to eliminate the error bar.

 The comparison of energy values derived from all considered methods reveals a remarkable consistency, with discrepancies confined to the first decimal place and not exceeding $0.2~\text{cm}^{-1}$.
-Our method yields a ground state energy $E_0 = 9387.39(2)~\text{cm}^{-1}$ with the RNVP network $\{64, 64, 2\}$, which is marginally lower than the energies obtained via the RRBPM and H-RRBPM, yet aligns closely with the outcomes produced by Smolyak's approach.
-Notably, the precision of our energy estimations, reliant on Monte Carlo sampling, is inherently bound by the selected batch size.
+We yields a ground state energy $E_0 = 9387.39(2)~\text{cm}^{-1}$ with the RNVP network $\{64, 64, 2\}$, which is marginally lower than the energies obtained via the RRBPM and H-RRBPM, yet aligns closely with the outcomes produced by Smolyak's approach.
+Notably, the precision of the energy estimations, reliant on Monte Carlo sampling, is inherently bound by the selected batch size.
 As a result, enhancing accuracy and diminishing the margin of error present substantial challenges.